 The amendment proposal must have the support of the council delegates by the passing of a 2/3 vote.

-Proof of this vote must be documented in the council meeting minutes and submitted with the amendment proposal to an OSI FSL staff member.
+Proof of this vote must be documented in the council meeting minutes and submitted with the amendment proposal to an OFSL staff member.

-No amendments will be made to FSL policies that are in compliance with the University regulations or the Student Code of Conduct.
+No amendments will be made to FSL policies that are in compliance with federal, state, and local laws, University regulations and/or the Student Code of Conduct.

-The OSI FSL staff will review all proposed amendments during the annual FSL manual review process and approve or deny all amendment proposals.
-At the completion of the FSL manual review, the FSL staff will provide the Greek governing council with a reasoning for the approval or denial of the amendment, no later than the first day of fall classes.
+The OFSL staff will review all proposed amendments during the FSL manual review process or summer following the request and approve or deny all amendment proposals.
+At the completion of the FSL manual review, the FSL staff will provide the FSL Governing Council with a reasoning for the approval or denial of the amendment, no later than the first day of fall classes.

 Updated Summer 2021